 Teaching awards: Stanford University’s Dean’s Award for Excellence in Teaching (1987), the Bing Fellowship Award, “to recognize excellence in teaching and commitment to undergraduate education,” Stanford University (1996), the Allan V. Cox Medal for Faculty Excellence Fostering Undergraduate Research, Stanford University (1997), the Laurance and Naomi Carpenter Hoagland Prize for excellence in undergraduate education, Stanford University (2003), the ACS (Northeastern Section) James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry (2004), the ACS George C. Pimentel Award in Chemical Education (2008), and the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (2009).

 He is a member of the National Academy of Sciences (1976), the American Academy of Arts and Sciences (1976), American Philosophical Society (1991), and the World Jewish Academy of Sciences (2004).
-Fellow of the American Physical Society (1969), American Association for the Advancement of Science (1985), the Association for Women in Science (2008), and the American Chemical Society (2009).
-Honorary Fellow of California Academy of Sciences (1991), the Royal Society of Chemistry (2001), the Chemical Research Society of India (CRSI) (2007), and the Indian Academy of Sciences (2008).
-Fellow of TWAS, The World Academy of Sciences (2009).
+Fellow of the American Physical Society (1969), American Association for the Advancement of Science (1985), the Association for Women in Science (2008), the American Chemical Society (2009), and TWAS, The World Academy of Sciences (2009).
+Honorary Fellow of California Academy of Sciences (1991), the Society of Chemistry (2001), the Chemical Research Society of India (CRSI) (2007), and the Indian Academy of Sciences (2008).
 Non-Resident Fellow of the Joint Institute of Laboratory Astrophysics (1969).
 Foreign Member of the Royal Society (London) (1999), the Chinese Academy of Sciences (2004), and the Swedish Royal Academy of Engineering Sciences (2004).

-During 1992-1995, Professor Zare chaired the National Research Council’s Commission on Physical Sciences, Mathematics, and Applications, and chaired the National Science Board the last two years of his 1992-1998 service.
+During 1992-1995, Professor Zare chaired the National Research Council’s Commission on Physical Sciences, Mathematics, and Applications, and chaired the National Science Board during the last two years of his 1992-1998 service.
 In 1997-2000 Professor Zare served as the Chair of the President’s National Medal of Science Selection Committee.
-In 2007, he was appointed to be an advisor to the Camille and Henry Dreyfus Foundation and became a member of the Board of Directors in 2010.
-In 2012 Professor Zare was appointed chair of the Committee on Science, Engineering and Public Policy (COSEPUP) of the three academies, the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
+In 2007, he was appointed to be an advisor to the Camille and Henry Dreyfus Foundation and became a member of the Board of Directors in 2010 and served in that capacity until 2023.
+In 2012 Professor Zare was appointed chair of the Committee on Science, Engineering and Public Policy (COSEPUP) of the three academies, the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine but stepped down in 2016.
 He served for 25 years as Chairman of the Board of Directors at Annual Reviews, Inc. before stepping down to become a member of the Board of Directors.

-Professor Zare has given named lectures at numerous universities, has authored and co-authored over 1000 publications and more than 50 patents, and he has published four books.
+Professor Zare has given named lectures at numerous universities, authored and co-authored over 1100 publications and more than 50 patents, and published four books.